Invasive Building Inspections

 Whether with the use of specialist equipment like driven probe hammers, or endoscope cameras, Weather Tight Solutions is able to gain a more detailed picture of any issues.
 Accurate moisture readings are taken at different depths and, typically, core samples of internal framing are taken to ascertain the cause and extent of water ingress, as well as the condition of affected timbers and the likelihood and extent of any hidden decay.

-Weather Tight Solutions are leaders in invasive moisture testing and intrusive inspections and are often asked to follow on from other inspections once a potential problem or area of concern has been identified.
+Weather Tight Solutions are leaders in invasive moisture testing and invasive building inspections and are often asked to follow on from other inspections once a potential problem or area of concern has been identified.
 When needed we also provide documentation and act as an expert witness for legal claims, insurance and court cases.

 As with our other building inspection reports, we provide a full and detailed written report itemising all findings, identifying what is currently causing water ingress and defects, highlighting areas which are likely to cause future issues, and pointing out breaches to current New Zealand Building Code that may have occurred.
 We are also happy to provide recommendations around remedial work that needs to be done and can assist in all aspects of the remediation process.